Pong420/electron-with-cra-ts/README.md

 ## Features

-- Scss with some useful mixins.
-Variables or mixins in `src/scss` can be use directly without `@import`
+- Scss support and configured with some useful mixins.
+Variables and mixins in `src/scss` can be use directly without `@import`
 - TSLint, ESLint with react-hooks
 - Prettier
-- Pre-comment checking
+- Pre-commit checking
-- Hot reload configure
+- Hot reload configured
 - Helper scripts

   - Create a new component